MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.3.0/install-azurerm-ps.md

 # Install Azure PowerShell on Windows with PowerShellGet

 This article explains the steps to install the Azure PowerShell modules in a Windows environment using PowerShellGet.
-This is the preferred way to install Azure PowerShell, but if you would rather install with the Web Platform Installer or MSI package, see [Other installation methods](other-install.md).
+PowerShellGet and module management is the preferred way to install Azure PowerShell but if you would rather install with the Web Platform Installer or MSI package, see [Other installation methods](other-install.md).

 For instructions to install Azure PowerShell on other platforms, see [Install and configure Azure PowerShell on macOS and Linux](install-azurermps-maclinux.md).